AlecAivazis/survey/README.md

 )
 ```

-## Customizing Output
+## Changing the Icons

-Customizing the icons and various parts of survey can easily be done by passing the `WithIcons` option
+Changing the icons and their color/format can be done by passing the `WithIcons` option.
+The format
-to `Ask` or `AskOne`:
+follows the patterns outlined [here](https://github.com/mgutz/ansi#style-format).:

 ```golang
 import (